aselshall/rm/hw/hw3.md

    - Identify key studies, review papers, and recent developments that are relevant to your research question.
    - Take detailed notes, focusing on how your research fits within the existing body of knowledge.
 Highlight gaps in the current research that your study could address.

-3. **Structure your introduction as follows:**
+3. **Structure Your Introduction as Follows:**
-  - Background and Context: Introduce the broader topic of your research, providing necessary background information.
+   - **Background and Context:** Introduce the broader topic of your research, providing necessary background information.
-  - Literature Review Summary: Summarize the key findings from your in-depth literature review.
+   - **Literature Review Summary:** Summarize the key findings from your in-depth literature review.
 Highlight the major studies and theories that are relevant to your research question.
-  - Research Gap: Clearly state the gap in the literature that your research aims to fill.
+   - **Research Gap:** Clearly state the gap in the literature that your research aims to fill.
 Explain why this gap is significant and how your research will address it.
 Ensure that your literature review tells a cohesive story, leading naturally to your research question.
-  - Research Question: Present your refined research question, ensuring that it is clearly linked to the identified research gap.
+   - **Research Question:** Present your refined research question, ensuring that it is clearly linked to the identified research gap.
-  - Research Objectives: Outline the specific objectives your research seeks to achieve.
+   - **Research Objectives:** Outline the specific objectives your research seeks to achieve.
 These should directly address the research question and contribute to filling the research gap.

 4. **Reference Requirements:**
    - You are required to cite at least 10 scholarly sources.
 This ensures a comprehensive review and demonstrates engagement with the existing literature.
-Submission

 5. **Cite Using AGU Style:**
    - Ensure all sources are cited using the AGU citation style.
    - Include a bibliography at the end of your document formatted according to AGU guidelines.

 ### Submission:
 - Submit your research proposal introduction as a PDF file on Canvas by the due date indicated on Canvas.
 - The late submission policy in the course syllabus applies.
 If you anticipate any difficulties meeting the deadline, please communicate with the instructor as early as possible.

 ### Rubric